duttaprat/DeePROG/README.md

 It contains `.ipynb` (Jupyter Notebok) files for all deep learning-based multi-modal architectures for all three disease gene datasets(**_BCLL_**, **_ILD_** and **_Prostrate_**).
 For each datasets, we have created three separate folders.
 Each folders contain `Unimodal`, `Bimodal` and `Trimodal` subfolders that contains the `python` scripts of **`self attention-based`** deep multi-modal architectures.

+The details procedure of running the code will be described after accepting or upon a personal request in my [official email ID](pratik.pcs16@iitp.ac.in).